-Fundamentalism is a relatively new brand of Protestantism started in America that has attracted a tremendous following, including many fallen away Catholics.
+Fundamentalism is a relatively new brand of Protestantism that started in America and has attracted a tremendous following, including many fallen-away Catholics.
 How did this popular movement originate?
 The history of Fundamentalism may be viewed as having three main phases.
-The first lasted a generation, from the 1890s to the Scopes "Monkey Trial" of 1925.
+The first lasted a generation, from the 1890s to the Scopes “Monkey Trial” of 1925.
 In this period, Fundamentalism emerged as a reaction to liberalizing trends in American Protestantism; it broke off, but never completely, from Evangelicalism, of which it may be considered one wing.
 In its second phase, it passed from public view, but never actually disappeared or even lost ground.
 Finally, Fundamentalism came to the nation’s attention again around 1970, and it has enjoyed considerable growth.

 What has been particularly surprising is that Catholics seem to constitute a disproportionate share of the new recruits.
 The Catholic Church in America includes about a quarter of the country’s inhabitants, so one might expect about a quarter of new Fundamentalists to have been Catholics at one time.
 But in many Fundamentalist congregations, anywhere from one-third to one-half of the members once belonged to the Catholic Church.
-This varies around the country, depending on how large the native Catholic population is.

 Fundamentalist churches in the South have few converts from Catholicism because there never have been many Catholics in most parts of the South.
 In the Northeast and Midwest, where Catholics are more common, one finds former Catholics making up a majority of some Fundamentalist congregations.
 And in the Southwest, with its substantial

 Hispanic population, former Catholics are the congregation.
 Indeed, it has been estimated that one out of six Hispanics in this country is now a Fundamentalist.
-Twenty years ago there were almost no Hispanic Fundamentalists.

 Fundamentalism: Relatively New

 Until almost 100 years ago, Fundamentalism as we know it was not a separate movement within Protestantism, and the word itself was virtually unknown.
 Those people who today would be called Fundamentalists were formerly either Baptists, Presbyterians, or members of some other specific sect.
-But in the last decade of the nineteenth-century, issues came to the fore that made them start to withdraw from mainline Protestantism.
+But in the last decade of the nineteenth century, issues came to the fore that made them start to withdraw from mainline Protestantism.

-The issues were: the Social Gospel, a liberalizing and secularizing trend within Protestantism that tried to weaken the Christian message, making it a merely social and political agenda; the embrace of Darwinism, which seemed to call into question the reliability of Scripture; and the higher criticism of the Bible that originated in Germany.
+The issues were: the Social Gospel, a liberalizing and secularizing trend within Protestantism that tried to weaken the Christian message, making it a merely social and political agenda; the embrace of Darwinism, which seemed to call into question the reliability of Scripture; and the “higher criticism” of the Bible that originated in Germany.

 The basic elements of Fundamentalism were formulated almost exactly a century ago at the Presbyterian theological seminary in Princeton, New Jersey, by B. B. Warfield and Charles Hodge, among others.
 What they produced became known as Princeton theology, and it appealed to conservative Protestants who were concerned with the liberalizing trends of the Social Gospel movement, which was gaining steam at about the same time.